Saving schools money by making procurement easier

 DfE’s Schools Commercial team wanted to build a new in-house service to make procurement simpler and more accessible for the people responsible for buying for schools.
 A team from DfE, our partner agency Paper and dxw, worked together in a blended, multidisciplinary team to research, design and deliver part of this new service.

-Paper asked us to work with them to deliver the first part of the end-to-end service called ‘Get help buying for schools’ which went live last year.
-Our aim was to reduce the reliance of schools on specialist consultants which can be expensive, and make sure the procurement process is simple enough to remove the need for any in-house commercial capability too.
+Paper asked us to work with them to deliver the first part of a new end-to-end service called ‘Get help buying for schools’.
+The aim was to reduce the reliance of schools on specialist consultants which can be expensive, and make sure the procurement process is simple enough to remove the need for any in-house commercial capability too.

 Together, we then designed and built an application to support schools when they are preparing to engage the market.
 This new content-driven web-based application helped schools produce the specifications they need when engaging suppliers.
 It introduced a new standardised approach to specify what a school needs to buy and incorporates the standards that all schools’ suppliers need to meet.